bio-miga/miga/manual/part4/deploy-clade.md

 to be processed together with those publicly available.
 You can initialize datasets at different points, see [input data](../part2/input.md).
-For the purposes of this tutorial, we'll assume that you have raw coupled reads from two sequeincing lanes (1 and 2) in gzipped FastQ:
+For the purposes of this tutorial, we'll assume that you have raw coupled reads from two sequencing lanes (1 and 2) in Gzipped FastQ:

 ```bash
 # Set the name of the dataset (only alphanumerics and underscores):